KantaraInitiative/CISWG/MVCR-Spec/mvcr-v.08/MVCR v0.8-Draft.md

 * The receipt can be provisioned in any manner that is feasible or expecte in according to the context.
 * Propotionailty refers to the context (or medium) of the consent, method of collection, and to how the fieds are linked .
 	* If it is verbal, then a written receipt with a phone number to the PI Controller is sufficent to make the most MINIMUM MVCR
-	* If it is online, Like Bob & Alice website use case, then additional fields are required to make a MVCR
+	* If it is online, Like the normative Bob & Alice website use case, then additional (SHOULD) fields are required (MUST) to make a MVCR
 	* Different context have different expectations, and these can be documented by Consent Type

 ### 6.2  MINIMUM MVCR :

 The MINIMUM MVCR can be used to create any type of consent record as long as it is not for compliance so MUST NOT use Sensitive Information Categories.

 The MUST Requirements  for the MINIMUM MVCR is to:
 * 1. Provide Proof of Consent in form of a dated Receipt
-* 2. Provide Contact details to communicate and manage consent once it is provided, that is proportionate to context of consent provision.
+* 2. Provide Contact details to communicate and manage consent once it is provided, that is proportionate to context of consent provision and PI harvested.

 ###  MVCR Conformance
 The  MVCR conformance requirements are intended to make a consent transaction record into a receipt and to provide people with this receipt as to make this record Open in both; a common format and a common practice.
 Open functionally meaning that not only does the individual and organisation both have a record of the consent, the receipt can be used to communicate about the specific  consent during and after the consent has been provided.